Genocides in history (World War I through World War II): Dominican Republic

 In 1937, Dominican dictator Rafael Trujillo ordered the execution of Haitians who were living in the Dominican Republic.
-The Parsley massacre, known in the Dominican Republic as "El Corte" (the Cutting), lasted approximately five days.
-The name comes from claims that soldiers used a Shibboleth to identify suspected Haitians, showing them parsley leaves and asking them to pronounce the name of the plant.
+The Parsley massacre, known as "El Corte" (the Cutting) in the Dominican Republic, lasted approximately five days.
+The name of the massacre comes from claims that soldiers used a Shibboleth to identify suspected Haitians, showing them parsley leaves and asking them to pronounce the name of the plant.
 Spanish-speaking Dominicans would be able to pronounce the Spanish word for parsley ("perejil") correctly, whereas native Haitian Creole speakers would struggle to pronounce the 'r' adequately.
 Those who mispronounced "perejil" were assumed to be Haitian and slaughtered.
 The massacre resulted in the deaths of 20,000 to 30,000 people.

 Republic of China and Tibet

 In the 1930s, the Kuomintang's Republic of China government supported Muslim warlord Ma Bufang when he launched seven expeditions into Golog, causing the deaths of thousands of Tibetans.
 Uradyn Erden Bulag called the events that followed genocidal, while David Goodman called them ethnic cleansing.
 One Tibetan counted the number of times Ma attacked him, remembering the seventh attack that made life impossible.
-Ma was anti-communist and he and his army wiped out many Tibetans in northeast and eastern Qinghai and destroyed Tibetan Buddhist Temples.
-Ma also patronized the Panchen Lama, who was exiled from Tibet by the Dalai Lama's government.
+Ma was anti-communist and he and his army wiped out many Tibetans in northeast and eastern Qinghai and they also destroyed Tibetan Buddhist Temples.
+Ma also patronised the Panchen Lama, who was exiled from Tibet by the Dalai Lama's government.

 Nazi Germany and Nazi-occupied Europe

 The Holocaust

-The Holocaust is widely recognized as a genocide.
+The Holocaust is widely recognised as a genocide.
 The term "genocide" appeared in the indictment of 24 German leaders.
 Count three of the indictment stated that all of the defendants had "conducted deliberate and systematic genocide – namely, the extermination of racial and national groups...."